-IN THE LIGHT OF THE CORONAVIRUS SITUATION, NONE OF THESE EVENTS ARE HAPPENING.
+IN THE LIGHT OF THE CORONAVIRUS SITUATION, NONE OF THESE IN-PERSON EVENTS ARE HAPPENING.

 IF YOU ARE LOCAL TO FORRES AND MORAY, AND WANT TO KNOW MORE ABOUT HOW THE DEAD GOOD INITIATIVE CAN HELP YOU MAKE AN ANTICIPATORY CARE PLAN, PLEASE CONTACT US HERE

 ALTERNATIVELY, join us on one of the online groups, advertised on Facebook, see here: https://www.facebook.com/events/294299678456214/

 Led by retired GP Dr Cornelia Featherstone MRCGP, those attending will be gently introduced to the kind of conversations that need to be had before end of life occurs, in order to make the end as peaceful and comfortable as possible.

 Many people find the experience helpful, and also connecting for families, friends and carers.
 In fact, often older people find themselves experiencing relief that the 'elephant in the room' is being discussed.

 Lack of constructive planning for the last stages in life is a source of tremendous stress for those while they are in the ending stages of life, and also those after the loved one has died.